mattShaverWebCreator/crwn-clothing/README.md

 1. Ability to add items to cart
 2. Ability to remove items at checkout
-3. Updating Cart Inventory
+3. Ability to alter quantity of items at checkout
-4. Cart Window
+4. Cart Window that allows viewing cart items without rendering new      component page
-5. Sign In, Sign Out With Google Auth, Email/Pass
+5. Persistent Sign In, Sign Out With Google Auth, Email/Pass
+6. Pulls in Items Data from Firebase
+7. Supports Multiple Collections of Items

 ### Not Complete Yet: